A flagship conference and IKS hackathon on Indian epistemology, Pramāṇa theory, logic, and artificial intelligence.

 Computational Systems of Epistemically Constrained Inference

-This official IKS Hackathon invites undergraduate and postgraduate students to build computational systems of inference that go beyond standard logic and machine learning.
+This official IKS Hackathon invites undergraduate, postgraduate, and PhD students to build computational systems of inference that go beyond standard logic and machine learning.
 The emphasis is on explicit reasoning, epistemic justification, and explainability.

 All submissions must demonstrate clear, inspectable reasoning behavior.
 Systems should be grounded in philosophical principles rather than implicit statistical heuristics.